Worthiit/termux-app-lang-switch/README.md

-## Modified Termux with language switch

-**Termux: Hardware Keyboard Language Fix
+## Termux: Hardware Keyboard Language Fix

-This version of Termux includes a specific patch to enable seamless language switching when using an external hardware keyboard.**
+This version of Termux includes a specific patch to enable seamless language switching when using an external hardware keyboard and even on native termux without x11

 # The Problem